-have enough knowledge and experience in finance and business matters to evaluate the risks and merits of the investment or be able to bear the investment's economic risk; have access to the type of information normally provided in a prospectus, i.e., an offering memorandum; and agree not to resell or distribute these securities to the public.
+- have enough knowledge and experience in finance and business matters to evaluate the risks and merits of the investment or be able to bear the investment's economic risk; - have access to the type of information normally provided in a prospectus, i.e., an offering memorandum; and

 Section 4(2), often referred to as the private offering exemption, is one of the most frequently relied upon exemption in making private placements under the provisions of both state and federal law.
-This exemption has developed to include not only Section 4(2) transactions, but also transactions described in Section 3(b) [i.e., securities issued pursuant to regulations of the SEC in an aggregate amount not to exceed \$5 million].
-Sections 3(b) and 4(2) are the basis for SEC Regulation D, which is designed to permit the sale of securities to sophisticated investors, which are also known as accredited investors under Regulation D.
+This exemption has developed to include not only Section 4(2) transactions, but also transactions described in Section 3(b) [i.e., securities issued pursuant to regulations of the SEC in an aggregate amount not to exceed \$5 Sections 3(b) and 4(2) are the million]. basis for SEC Regulation D, which is designed to permit the sale of securities to sophisticated investors, which are also known as accredited investors under Regulation D.